alaaelgndy/FileUploader/README.md

 - [ ] add feature test to the API.
 - [x] translate the exceptions.
 - [x] use directory seperator constants instead of '/'.
+- [ ] move array of files at once.
+- [ ] add event to upload and move at once.